2015–16 European Rugby Challenge Cup: Seeding

 The 20 competing teams were seeded and split into four tiers; seeding was based on performance in their respective domestic leagues.
 Where promotion and relegation is in effect in a league, the promoted team was seeded last, or (if multiple teams are promoted) by performance in the lower tier.
 So, Pau – who were Pro D2 champions – will be seeded above Agen – who qualified through the Pro D2 play-off.

 Teams were taken from a league in order of rank and put into a tier.
 A draw was used to allocate two second seeds to Tier 1; the remaining team went into Tier 2.
 This allocation indirectly determined which fourth-seeded team entered Tier 2, while the others entered Tier 3.

 Given the nature of the Qualifying Competition, a competition including developing rugby nations and Italian clubs not competing in the Pro12, Rugby Europe 1 and Rugby Europe 2 were automatically included in Tier 4, despite officially being ranked 1/2 from that competition.

 The brackets show each team's seeding and their league (for example, 1 Top 14 indicates the team was seeded 1st from the Top 14).

-The draw for the Challenge Cup took place on 17 June 2015 in Neuchatel, Switzerland.
+The draw for the Challenge Cup took place on 17 June 2015 in Neuchâtel, Switzerland.

 The following restrictions applied to the draw: